No weapon formed against me shall prosper.

 He tries to plant seeds of insecurity and confusion, seeking to rob us of our peace and joy.

-He uses the weapon of discouragement, whispering lies of inadequacy and failure into our minds.
+He uses the weaponry of discouragement, whispering lies of inadequacy and failure into our minds.

 The enemy strives to divide us, sowing seeds of discord and conflict among believers.